neuronflicker/CTF/UCF/RE_64bit/README.md

 -32
 try again
 ```
-I next looked at the binary file in Ghidra.
-This allows me to look at its decompilation to C. First I looked at the `main` function:
+I looked at the binary file in Ghidra.
+This enables me to look at its decompilation to C. First I looked at the `main` function:

 ![Main function](main.png)

 Here we can see the comparison is with a negative number.
 However, we can also see that there is an `encrypt()` function called before the comparison.

-A look at that comparison in the assembly language shows us that the negative number is equal to `0xdeadbeef` in the 64-bit register:
+A look at that comparison in the assembly language shows us that the negative number is equal to `0xdeadbeef`:

 ![Main assembly](main_asm.png)